Professor of Anthropology

-- Translation of entries in the Chinese materia medica on the antimalarial qinghao is ongoing, after some entries have just been published (in collaboration with Frederic Obringer, EHESS, Paris): Qing hao 青蒿 (Herba Artemisiae annuae) in the Chinese Materia Medica.
+- Translation of entries on Qing hao 青蒿 (Herba Artemisiae annuae) in the Chinese Materia Medica, between the 2nd century BCE and 1600.
 In E. Hsu & S. Harris (eds) 2010: Plants, Health and Healing: on the Interface of Ethnobotany and Medical Anthropology.
 Epistemologies of Healing 6.
 Oxford: Berghahn, 83-130.

-- MSc/MPhil in Medical Anthropology, comprising papers on: introduction to medical anthropology, the anthropology of the body and sensory experience in therapeutics.
-For details, see http://www.isca.ox.ac.uk/ prospective-students/degrees/medical-anthropology/
+- MSc/MPhil in Medical Anthropology, comprising papers on: introduction to medical anthropology, anthropological approaches to the phenomenology of the body and gender, sensory experience in therapeutics.

-- Option on the anthropology of medicine, offered to Arch & Anth and Human Science finalists.
+- Option course medical anthropology, offered to Arch & Anth and Human Science finalists.

-Since October 2006, ArgO-EMR (Anthropology research group, Oxford, on Eastern medicines and religions) holds seminars in weeks 1, 3, 5, and 7 of term time on Wednesdays, 5-6.30 pm, at 58 Banbury Road, with invited speakers and a yearly workshop in Trinity Term.
-The theme of next year's workshop will be on the notion of balance in humoral medicines. (for the seminar series in MT 2010, see http://www.isca.ox.ac.uk/research/medical-and-ecological-anthropology/ea...)
+Since October 2006, ArgO-EMR (Anthropology research group, Oxford, on Eastern medicines and religions) holds seminars in weeks 1, 3, 5, and 7 of term time on Wednesdays, 5-6.30 pm, at 58 Banbury Road, with invited speakers and, bi-annually, a workshop in Trinity Term.